Hubs-Foundation/hubs-cloud/README.md

 - There are a variety of lambdas used for doing image resizing, video transcoding, etc subject to [AWS Lambda Pricing](https://aws.amazon.com/lambda/pricing) but unlikely to exceed free tier levels.
 - You will also be paying $1/mo for each of your Route 53 domains and also $0.40/mo for the database secret.

 Note that you can significantly save data transfer charges by switching your CDN to Cloudflare.
-In the Hubs Cloud admin console, go to the "Data Transfer" page to see how.
+In your hub's admin console, go to the "Data Transfer" page to see how.

 If you'd like to maximize your cost savings, you can perform a stack update to switch the stack into "Offline" mode when you are not using it, though this likely unnecessary except for cases where you are running at a higher capacity settings than the defaults.